Beginner Running Plan: 9 Ways From Zero To Runner Hero

 We all start from the same starting line.
 This happens at different times in life, and that path takes some the pro route while others just run because they want to be fit and enjoy the activity.

 A solid plan means accountability.
-It is much easier to stay on track and get runs done when there is a plan in place.
+It is much easier to stay on track and get runs done when a plan is in place.
 Scheduling runs means the intention is already out there for a bigger chance of sticking to the game plan.

 Read also about shin splints shoes.